BLUESTONE (2018-2019)

 Building a History

 Designed during the 2018/19 academic year for a low altitude flight at the Bayboro Launch Facility in NC, Bluestone marked a significant milestone for Duke AERO in its design and fabrication.
 Up until Bluestone we had established a history of constructing small low-powered rockets, a trend which Bluestone shattered.
 At a length of over 9 feet and a weight close to 90 pounds, Bluestone blew through our highest expectations in altitude, speed, and stability.
-However, with every great advancement comes a setback and loss of avionics tracking near apogee led to an inability to recover the rocket.
+However, with every great advancement comes a setback, and loss of avionics tracking near apogee led to an inability to recover the rocket.
 A drastic step up in power and performance, Bluestone marked Duke AERO’s first rocket with established goals and success criteria, and paved the way for our future projects with bigger, heavier, and more powerful vehicles.

 30K COMPETITION (2019-2020)